 Water Treatment: Theory and Practice

-The primary responsibility of a water quality engineer is to supply potable and palatable drinking water to a community.
-This text will cove the gamut of operations that are required to convert a raw water source – whether surface water or groundwater – to a quality that conforms to all federal, state, and local environmental standards for drinking water.
-This text will include basic chemistry principles that are indispensable to a fundamental understanding of water treatment operations.
+A primary responsibility of a water quality engineer is to supply potable and palatable drinking water to a community.
+Water Treatment covers the gamut of operations that are required to convert a raw water source—whether surface water or groundwater—to a quality that conforms to all federal, state, and local environmental standards for drinking water.
+This book includes basic chemistry principles that are indispensable to a fundamental understanding of water treatment operations.

 If you are a professor or instructor interested in using this title in your course, please fill out our desk copy request form and we will review your request.